5 Campgrounds In Tennessee Perfect For Those Who Hate Camping

 4. Henry Horton State Park - Chapel Hill

 Located on the beautiful Duck River, Henry Horton State Park may not be a "glamping" spot but it does have a newly renovated camp store and a beautiful location that helps offset the grungy aspect of camping.
 The cabins available include three standard, fully furnished cabins, and even five rustic cabins.
 It's great for folks looking to get out of Nashville, at only 50 miles south of Music City.
+For all the park info you need make sure you head on over to

 Address: 4209 Nashville Highway, Chapel Hill, TN 37034